rsl18/294-82/setup.md

 ```
 `<main>/` can be named anything you want, we never reference that folder name anywhere.
 The other folder names should match the above.

-All further operations assume you are in `<main>/overhead/` folder.

 ## Download Data
 This step isn't automated because downloading Xview requires a login.
 To get the Xview dataset: